Nova-UTD/Nova-UTD.github.io/join.md

 # Roll With Us
 We're Voltron, UT Dallas's applied autonomous driving project.
 We've already come a long way, but we need your help to go further than ever.

-In our first major milestone, Demo 1, Voltron steering itself through the world.
+In our first major milestone, Demo 1, Voltron steered itself through the real world.
 We're now working to write a new behavior planner, a steering controller, an ML-based obstacle detector, and more.
 To learn more about our current goals, check out the [Demo 2 overview](/d2-overview).

 ![Dr. Ruths, Vishvak, and Cristian after the DFW self-driving expo this summer (👀 those awards...)](assets/res/join-dfw_expo.png)
 <small>Dr. Ruths, Vishvak, and Cristian after the DFW self-driving expo this summer (👀 those awards...)</small>